-Our development costs may also increase if we experience delays in testing, clinical trials or obtaining marketing approvals.
+Our development costs may also increase if we experience delays in testing, clinical trials, manufacturing or obtaining marketing approvals.
+For example, our development costs increased for CTx-1301 due to rescheduling of the Phase 3 fixed-dose study as a result of manufacturing delays for the final dosage strengths needed for that study.
 We do not know whether any of our clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
 Significant product manufacturing or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do and impair our ability to successfully commercialize our product candidates.